Atlanta Falcons Logo

 Atlanta Falcons Logo History

-Professional football club Atlanta Falcons had three emblems – identical in content but different in style.
-The author of all three versions is Mark Verlander, who personally worked on each drawing, listening to the team owners’ wishes.
-The changes were minor, although Verlander himself considered them radical and spoke out against such interference with the original.
-The artist wanted to keep the design as it was before 2003.
+The Atlanta Falcons are a professional football club with three emblems—the same content but different in style.
+Mark Verlander, who personally worked on each drawing, listening to the wishes of the team’s owners, is the author of all three versions.
+The changes were minor, although Verlander considered them radical and was against such interference with the original.
+The artist wanted to keep the design as it was until 2003.

 What is Atlanta Falcons?

-The Atlanta Falcons entered the National Football League in 1965 and played their first game in 1966.
+The Atlanta Falcons team entered the National Football League in 1966 and played its first game that year.
 They managed to set a record by winning several NFC West and NFC South championships.
-The club is headquartered in Flowery Branch, Georgia, and has been home to Mercedes-Benz Stadium since 1917.
+The club’s headquarters are located in Flowery Branch, Georgia, and the Mercedes-Benz Stadium has been their home since 1917.

 1966 – 1989